lah7/sims2-4k-ui-patch/README.md

 This program is compatible with all copies of The Sims 2, expansions and stuff packs for PC.

-Any downloads or custom content that creates custom user interfaces or modifies graphical interface elements via your The Sims 2 save folder are not patched by this program.
+Any downloads or custom content that alters the user interface or modifies graphical interface elements via your The Sims 2 save folder are not patched by this program.
 Using such mods may result in mixed UI scaling.

-However, any existing UI modifications that were made in the game's installation folder (like `TSData/Res/UI/ui.package`) are compatible with this program.
+However, any existing UI modifications that are directly made to the game's original files (like `TSData/Res/UI/ui.package`) will be transparently patched with this program.

 ## Development